SYalouz/QuantNBody/README.md

-# Quant_N_Body : an exact diagonalization python package for quantum chemistry and many-body Hamiltonians.
+# QuantNBody : a python package for quantum chemistry/physics to manipulate many-body operators and wave functions.

 The goal of the package is to provide a quick and easy way to build many-body operators and get access (in a few python lines) to important quantities/objects such as :